 Progeny Debian 1.0 Review

 I'll be the first one to admit it.
 I haven't touched any variant of the Debian Linux distribution for a really long time.
-I personally could never get comfortable with the distribution.
+I personally could never get comfortable with fork distributions.
 When this review was up for grabs I decided what the hell.
-I'd heard some good things about Progeny circulating and thought I'd give it a whirl.
+I've heard some good things about Progeny circulating and thought I'd give it a whirl.

 My test system was an AMD K62 266Mhz, 160MB RAM, VIA chipset mainboard, 8GB hard disk, Hercules NVidia TNT2 16MB AGP graphics card, and a Linksys 10/100 NIC.